sourcegraph/handbook/content/departments/talent/process/engineering_interview_process_candidates.md

 - **Duration:** 60-minutes

 - **Details:** This is a live interview to assess your approach to Code and to the UI/UX design.
 One interviewer will lead the interview and one interviewer will shadow.
-The exercise will use CodeSandbox and Figma.
+The exercise will use CodeSandbox and Figma, and will be done in React.
 If you prefer not to use your accounts we have it set up so you don't have to.

 - **Preparation:** Not Mandatory, since we can set up the exercise without it - Create (free) accounts on https://www.figma.com/ and https://codesandbox.io/.